redishettysanjana/AI-Powered-Cloud-ERP-Suite/README.md

 # 🚀 AI-Powered Cloud ERP Suite

-A modern AI-powered Enterprise Resource Planning (ERP) web application built using **React, TypeScript, Vite, and Tailwind CSS**.
+A modern AI-powered Enterprise Resource Planning (ERP) web application built using **React, TypeScript, Vite, and Tailwind CSS** as part of my internship.
 The application provides an intuitive dashboard for managing employees, inventory, projects, reports, and AI-driven business insights through a responsive and user-friendly interface.

 ## 🌐 Live Demo